moorepants/dissertation/extensions.rst

 and foot pegs which measure the downward force applied by the feet to the bicycle with the goal to characterize the force interaction between the rider and the bicycle which causes the bicycle to roll.

+.. todo:: mention how changing the roll angle when you off the seat is very easy

 Conclusions
 ===========